My Soapbox

 Science amuses me.
 In it’s relentless pursuit of pushing the boundaries of what is knowable, it struggles with it’s own circular relationship with faith.
 Virtually everything that is currently ‘known’ or developed by science was first imagined as a possibility by someone.
 The progress of science is fueled by imagination.

 Imagination is in turn fueled by intuition, which is our own internal sense of the universe and the universal.
 This same intuition supports our ability to have faith, which is the belief in things which cannot be proven.
 Two supposedly dogmatic opposites emanating from the same source.
 A source of consternation for adherents, amusement to me.
-At the other end, scientists reluctantly accept the idea that a universal but unknown force exists that will fill in all the blanks in their theories.
-Is this faith?

 I could easily write a whole book about religion.
 I have written many essays on the subject.
 I don’t know how far I will get with posting them here.
 I will post things as time permits, in an order that may or may not make sense, because it’s just too important not to.